This article describes how the grant service works and lists the steps you must follow in using it.

 The following list describes each step in the process of using your LWVEF Grant Service account.
 This is followed by a Helpful Hints section.

-STEP 2.
-When you get donations, submit funds with the deposit form.
+- When you get donations, submit funds with the deposit form.
 Make sure you indicate on the deposit form how you want the funds you are depositing distributed.
 There are different lines to designate where the funds should go.
-The LWVEF will send acknowledgement of all deposits received.
+The LWVEF will send acknowledgment of all deposits received.

 Keep your own records of Grant Service transactions.
 Your League treasurer should keep a permanent record of all deposits and withdrawals form your Grant Service account so they can be reconciled with the LWVEF records.
 The names and addresses of donors should also be a part of your records.